fingerprintjs/fingerprintjs-pro-use-cases/README.md

 # Fingerprint Pro Use Cases

 This repository demonstrates various use cases for [Fingerprint Pro](https://fingerprint.com) — a browser and device identity platform with 99.5% accuracy.
 Each scenario covers frontend and backend sample implementation with a persistent data layer.
-Deployed demo of each use case is available at [demo.fingerprint.com](https://demo.fingerprint.com/).
+A live demo of each use case is available at [demo.fingerprint.com](https://demo.fingerprint.com/).
 You can learn more about these use cases on our [website](https://fingerprint.com/use-cases).

 ## How to run